Ammar03s/Heart-Disease-Optimization/README.md

 ## Data Visualization

-In this notebook we explored our dataset that we analyzed to gain more knowledge on what we are working on which includes various features such as age, sex, chest pain type, resting blood pressure, cholesterol, and more.
+In this notebook we created some simple visualization on our dataset that we analyzed to gain more knowledge on what we are working on which includes various features such as age, sex, chest pain type, resting blood pressure, cholesterol, and more.
 ### Key Visualizations and Insights

 - **Target Distribution**: Distribution of the target variable indicating the presence of heart disease.